coredns/unbound/README.md

 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from resolving.
 * `option` allows setting *some* unbound options (see unbound.conf(5)), this can be specified multiple times.
+* `config` allows one to supply an `unbound.conf` file to configure unbound.
+  _Note:_ The unbound configuration file still needs to be populated inside a docker container.

 ## Metrics